asalavaty/asalavaty.com/content/authors/admin/_index.md

 ---

 <div style="text-align: justify">
-Adrian was born in 1993.
-He obtained a B.Sc. degree in Genetics from the SCU in the spring of 2015.
-Then, he studied Master of Biology-Biochemistry at the University of Kashan.
-Next, he did his Ph.D. in Bioinformatics at the Australian Regenerative Medicine Institute (ARMI), Monash University, Melbourne.
-He is now a postdoctoral research officer at Children’s Cancer Institute Australia.
-His special research interests focus on Bioinformatics and Systems Biology, Graph-based Model Development, and Multi-omics Cancer Analysis.
+Adrian, born in 1993, earned his B.Sc. in Genetics from SCU in 2015.
+Following that, he pursued a Master of Biology-Biochemistry at the University of Kashan.
+He furthered his studies with a Ph.D. in Bioinformatics at the Australian Regenerative Medicine Institute (ARMI), Monash University, Melbourne.
+Subsequently, he joined the Children’s Cancer Institute Australia as a postdoctoral research officer before assuming his current role as a senior bioinformatician at oNKo-innate company.
+His research interests lie in Bioinformatics and Systems Biology, Graph-based Model Development, and Multi-omics Cancer Analysis.
+Adrian has a notable track record of developing multiple network analysis models and strategies for prioritizing candidate genes and proteins.
 </div>

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/C.V..pdf" "newtab" >}}C.V.{{< /staticref >}}